i386x/pubdocs/Rust/README.md

 * a closure type is unique for every closure value produced by a closure expression
   * a closure type is anonymous and cannot be written out
+* a closure type has no layout guarantees
 * how a compiler defines a new closure type:
   * parse and analyze a closure expression
     * record which and how (mutably/immutably) are the closed-over variables